 Worcester, MA 01608

-Dr. Ward has conducted research in the areas of assessment and treatment of problem behavior, functional communication training, extension of successful skill-based treatment to caregiver, and on the social validity of assessment and treatment services.
+Dr. Ward has conducted research in the areas of assessment and treatment of problem behavior, functional communication training, extension of successful skill-based treatment to caregivers, and on the social validity of assessment and treatment services.
 Her dissertation research was conducted on the development of specific mands following acquisition of an omnibus mand.
-She serves as a sub-review committee member for the Journal of Applied Behavior Analysis and a guest reviewer for Behavioral Interventions.
+She served as a sub-review committee member for the Journal of Applied Behavior Analysis and serves as a guest reviewer for Behavioral Interventions.